daniel-pg/ArchRival-Core/README.md

 ![ArchRival Logo](logo.png)

-> *A clean SystemVerilog implementation of the ICMC-Processor — redesigned at UNICAMP.*

-**ArchRival** is a modernized and modular reimplementation of the [ICMC-Processor](https://github.com/simoesusp/Processador-ICMC/), originally designed by students and faculty from the University of São Paulo (USP).
-Developed from scratch with clarity, portability, and educational value in mind, this project brings the architecture into a new era — with upgraded structure, refined RTL code, and a layout that cleanly supports multiple FPGA and ASIC targets.
+**ArchRival** is a small and modular SoC + CPU core that implements the [ICMC-Processor](https://github.com/simoesusp/Processador-ICMC/)'s ISA, developed from scratch with maintainability, portability, and educational value in mind.

 ---

-### 🏁 Key Goals
+## Key Goals

-- Replace ugly and verbose VHDL with clean, readable SystemVerilog.
+- Write a clean and readable SystemVerilog implementation.
 - Organize the codebase by separating design, verification, and target-specific files.
+- Document every aspect of the processor's design, architecture, and the ISA.
+- Maintain compatibility with original ICMC-Processor.
-- Make the platform suitable for teaching and experimentation.
+- Make the platform suitable for teaching and experimentation, by allowing easy addition of new features.
-- Celebrate UNICAMP's champion-level commitment to computing education.

 ---

-### 📁 Project Structure
+## 📁 Project Structure

 ```text
 ArchRival/